 You’re a bad boy if you think so …

-It is likely these phrases will sound familiar and bring you back to your childhood.
+It is likely these phrases will sound familiar and bring you back to your early childhood education.
 In fact, perhaps you repeat them to your children without realizing it.

 These phrases, and many others that we hear every day, apparently have nothing wrong, because their goal is to get the children check their thoughts and negative emotions.
 The problem is that through these misconception is transmitted a wrong idea: the idea that we are “bad”, when we experience some emotions or thoughts classified as negative.

-Nevertheless, when we try to avoid a natural part of our human condition, such as sadness, grief, jealousy or anger, these feelings do not disappear, but go inside, installing in the unconscious, and from there contition our decisions and mood .
-We must remember that we can not choose how to feel, but we can choose what to do with those emotions and thoughts.
+Nevertheless, when we try to avoid a natural part of our human condition, such as sadness, grief, jealousy or anger, these feelings do not disappear, but go inside, installing in the unconscious, and from there condition our decisions and mood .
+We must remember that we cannot choose how to feel, but we can choose what to do with those emotions and thoughts.

 Therefore, parents have a great responsibility to teach their children to manage emotions and thoughts that the society classifies as “negative”.
 How can they do?
 Encouraging them to “sit down” with these negative emotions and ideas and experience them, so they can understand the message they convey.

 Imagination: A powerful tool to help children learn to manage “negative” emotions and thoughts